ghosy27/Mingi-Synchronos-client/README.md

 - Make sure to review and respect the license from the original project.
 - Contributions are welcome via pull requests.

+---

 🔧 Feel free to fork and make your own version.
 Sync responsibly!
----

-## 🙏 Thanks

-Huge thanks to [rootdarkarchon](https://github.com/rootdarkarchon) and everyone involved in Mare Synchronos.
-This project wouldn't exist without their hard work and dedication to the modding community.